Kelly Hart is a consultant with experience in evaluation, needs assessments, grant writing, technical writing, and event planning.

 Kelly has been trained in Photovoice, a Community Based Participatory Research method, as well as the Positive Culture Framework.

 Outside of the office, Kelly is an avid runner and hiker, and enjoys photography, knitting, and gardening.
-She lives with her husband Nick, their dog Zero, and cats Scout and Little Bear on nine acres near the town of Alberton.
+She lives with her husband Nick, their dog Lolo, and cats Scout and Little Bear on nine acres near the town of Alberton.
 Kelly is a member of Run Wild Missoula and a graduate of the 34th class of Leadership Missoula.
-In her spare time, she volunteers with the PEAK Foundation, a grassroots non-profit organization which provides opportunities for children and families in the Alberton area.
+In her spare time, she volunteers as a board member of the PEAK Foundation, a grassroots non-profit organization which provides opportunities for children and families in the Alberton area.